Introducing, DeepSource for Rust

 Head over to the DeepSource dashboard and activate your repository.
 Alternatively, just activate your Rust repository from the dashboard after using the configuration generator.

 We are constantly making improvements to performance as well as the quality of analysis.
 Give it a go and let us know what you think about it on Twitter!
-Feel free to reach out to us on the Discuss forum or the DeepSource Users group if you have any queries.
+Feel free to reach out to us on the Discuss forum if you have any queries.
 DeepSource's Rust Analyzer guarantees a false-positive rate of less than 5%.
 If you ever find a false-positive in an issue detected by the Analyzer, please make sure to report it and we'll get back to you.